XR Expectations | Users expect the expected

-The most important lesson any Designer can learn when approaching a VR project is that achieving a state of deep immersion and presence always comes as a result of meeting, and exceeding, your user’s expectations.
-In fact, expectations are an intrinsic part of the magic trick that VR conjures, and they seep into every aspect of the design and development of an experience, even if their importance may not be explicitly obvious at first glance.
+The most important lesson any Designer can learn when approaching a VR, MR or AR project is that achieving a state of immersion and 'believability' always comes as a result of meeting, and hopefully exceeding, your user’s expectations.
+In fact, expectations are an intrinsic part of the magic trick that XR conjures, and they seep into every aspect of the design and development of an experience, even if their importance may not be explicitly obvious at first glance.

-When tutoring new VR teams, we have always led with a simple maxim: Always Give The User What They Expect.
+When tutoring new XR teams, we have always led with a simple maxim: Always give the user what they expect.
 For Enterprise developers this makes sense straight away; Enterprise applications for immersive technologies are always focused on streamlining the workflow and adding value to established pipelines and processes.
 Developers working on Enterprise apps actively seek to understand the existing work flows of their clients and see where they can offer more elegant and useful solutions as replacements for part or all of an existing practice.
 As a design approach, they will actively avoid impacts on productivity where possible, so they design software to be as intuitive and familiar as possible to their users.
 And intuition and familiarity come from past experience and established practices that are already familiar to their users.
 In other words, they’re designing their apps to meet their users’ expectations as successfully as possible.

 For creative developers working in immersive technology, though, this often comes as something of a surprise.
 In their world, they seek to give their audiences the unexpected as much as possible.
 Narrative twists and turns are gold-dust to storytellers.
 Innovation is the lifeblood of videogames.
-Why does VR mean we should suddenly give users what they expect?
+Why does designing for XR mean we should suddenly give users what they expect?

 In the early days of hands-in-VR, we saw the first learnings of how users should interact with objects start to emerge.
 The obvious thought was that users should be able to pick up and manipulate virtual objects just like they do with objects in the real world, able to turn and examine them from every angle.
 Early VR work with objects often felt clumsy and unintuitive, users spending an unnatural amount of time getting an object held properly in our virtual hands in a way that, in real life, we would do naturally and without thinking.
 Anything with rudimentary finger location would have a terrifically difficult time mangling fingers against objects as users tried to respond and adjust to visual feedback that didn’t marry with their intentions or what their real hand was doing.
 A user reaching out to grab something wouldn’t get the result they’d come to expect from a lifetime of picking up and manipulating real world objects.

-So developers quickly adapted and learned to ‘snap’ objects into the user’s hands when grabbed, so that they would adopt a natural, useful orientation for the player to make use of the object.
+So early developers quickly adapted and learned to ‘snap’ objects into the user’s hands when grabbed, so that they would adopt a natural, useful orientation for the player to make use of the object.
 Grab a gun in a VR game, and these days it will always appear in your hand ready for use, pointing in the right direction and held in a way that fits with your expectations.
-Play a little with such an object and you’ll find the limitations and compromises that have been made so that your instant expectations of how it should look and feels to grab and hold a gun have been satisfied.
-With a real gun you could grab it by the barrel or the bottom of the stock, but most virtual guns will only let you hold them one way.
-While designers lost the flexibility the earlier systems promised in terms of letting you hold an object at any angle, they gained a much more immediate interfacing that felt more natural because it more closely, and immediately, satisfies the user’s immediate expectations.
+Play a little with such an object and you’ll find the limitations and compromises that have been made so that your expectations of how it looks and feels to hold a gun have been satisfied – with a real gun you could just as easily grab it by the end of the barrel or the bottom of the stock, but most virtual guns will only let you hold them one way.
+While designers sacrificed the flexibility the earlier systems promised in terms of letting you hold an object at any angle, they gained a much more immediate and useful interfacing that feels more natural because it more closely, and immediately, satisfies the user’s immediate expectations.

-- We’ll look deeper into some of these effects in Part 2 of this series.
-Stay Tuned!
+We’ll look deeper into some of these effects in Part 2 of this article.